zhangcheng/product-factory-composer/README.md

 **Step 5**: Continue with "How to run the project" as described below.

 Questions?
-Please visit #tech-setup-troubleshooting on the [OpenUnited Discord Server](https://discord.com/invite/T3xevYvWey).
+Please [accept our invitation](https://discord.com/invite/T3xevYvWey) to join the [OpenUnited Discord Server](https://discord.com/invite/T3xevYvWey) and then visit the [#tech-setup-troubleshooting](https://discord.com/channels/910309960477446244/929010516666503208) channel and ask for assistance.

 ## How to run the project